The Path of the Hurricane

 Americares relief workers are among the first to respond to emergencies and stay as long as needed, helping to restore health services for survivors.
 The organization responds to an average of 30 natural disasters and humanitarian crises worldwide each year, establishes long-term recovery projects and brings disaster preparedness programs to vulnerable communities.
 Americares has been working in Haiti since 1984.
 Over the years, we have responded to dozens of emergencies in the island nation including the 2010 Haiti earthquake and the ensuing cholera epidemic.
 We have been a primary, life-saving resource for the treatment and prevention of cholera, a major health threat in the aftermath of the storm.

-- Read the latest release: Americares Medical Aid Arrives in Haiti, Team Deploys in Florida
+- Press release: Americares Medical Aid Arrives in Haiti, Team Deploys in Florida

 - For the most up-to-date information, please follow @Americares on Twitter.